What is Residency? | Work as a Physician Under the Supervision of Experienced Doctors

 The average salary of a resident is between $40,000 and $50, 000 per year.

-This is an area of medicine that deals with cancer diseases.
+This is an area of medical field that deals with cancer diseases.
 There are more than 50 types of cancer and they include skin cancer, prostate cancer, leukemia, colon cancer, thyroid cancer, just to name a few.

 - Residents can work 24 hours during their shift but not more than that